Israeli airstrikes kill dozens across central and southern Gaza

 STRIKES ACROSS GAZA

-Suzan Zoghroub said her family was asleep when their home was hit before dawn.
+Suzan Zoarab said her family was asleep when their home was hit before dawn.

 “We found the whole house had collapsed over us.”
 Twenty-seven people were killed in the strike, along with at least three others in a separate strike in Rafah, according to Associated Press journalists who saw the bodies arrive at two local hospitals early Tuesday.

-Note: This story has been updated to correct the name of Palestinian father to Mahmoud Zoarab, not Mohammed Zoghroub, and the family’s last name to Zoarab, not Zoghroub.